 Don't feel guilty for the rage!
 Get even more angry and let it out!
 Our screams are heard in heaven and in hell.

 Sometimes only a scream will do.
 Tell your story and don't be afraid of your emotions erupting in and through the explosion of words.
-If you've been silent for too long, don't be afraid to break the silence!
+Love overcomes all evil.

 With all my love,